-This blog post was originally posted on August 19th, 2015 and was updated on March 9th, 2017
+This blog post was originally posted on August 19, 2015 and was updated on March 9, 2017

-While we love the capital city of Malaga, its historic center, delicious food, walks along the boardwalk as well as the many world class museum, tucked up in the hills around the province are the famous ‘pueblos blancos‘, white villages of the region.
-They are bursting with charm, flowers, and true Andalusian flavor so we wanted to share with you our top five white villages in Malaga.
+Your visit to Malaga wouldn’t be complete without a side trip to one of the beautiful white villages outside of the city.
+While the capital deserves plenty of love for its historic center, delicious food, walks along the pier and world-class museums, tucked up in the hills around the province are the famous pueblos blancos, or white villages of the region.
+They are bursting with charm, flowers, and true Andalusian flavor.
+Here are just five of the most beautiful white villages in Malaga to get you started.

 Photo Credit: Drodriva